 Design/construction of the appliance shall be such that there is no foreseeable replacement procedure sequence possible which can lead to an unsafe and/or unintended piercing of the cartridge by the user.

-NOTE — See in informative Annex C examples of authorized solutions given in Fig. C.1 to C.7.
+NOTE — See in informative Annex C examples of authorized solutions given in Fig. C-1 to C-7.

 The cartridge holder and the piercing device shall be such that: